hachmannlab/chemlg/docs/index.rst

 Citation
 ++++++++

 Please cite ChemLG as follows:

-- M.A.F.
-Afzal, J.A.
-Dudwadkar, J. Hachmann, ChemLG – A Program Suite for the Generation of Compound Libraries and the Survey of Chemical Space, in preparation.
+- Afzal, M. A. F.; Vishwakarma, G.; Dudwadkar, J. A.;Haghighatlari, M.; Hachmann, J. ChemLG– A Library Generator for the Exploration and Enumeration of Chemical and Materials Spaces.
+2019; https://github.com/hachmannlab/chemlg

 - M.A.F.
-Afzal, J. Hachmann, ChemLG – A Molecular and Materials Library Generator for the Enumeration and Exploration of Chemical Space.
+Afzal, G. Vishwakarma, J. Hachmann, ChemLG – ChemLG– A Library Generator for the Exploration and Enumeration of Chemical and Materials Spaces.
 Available from: https://hachmannlab.github.io/chemlg

 - J. Hachmann, M.A.F.
 Afzal, M. Haghighatlari, Y. Pal, Building and Deploying a Cyberinfrastructure for the Data-Driven Design of Chemical Systems and the Exploration of Chemical Space, Mol.
 Simul.
 44 (2018), 921-929.
 DOI: 10.1080/08927022.2018.1471692